hivdb/sierra-client/python/README.md

 ### Input Mutations

-This method is corresponding to the [HIVdb "Input Mutations"][hivdb-mutinput] tab.
+This method is corresponding to the [HIVDB "Input Mutations"][hivdb-mutinput] tab.
 It accepts PR, RT, and/or IN mutations based on [HIV-1 type B consensus][consensus].
 The format of the mutations is not strictly required.
 Here's a list of examples for valid mutations: